 Oligopoly Example #4 – Pharma Sector

 The pharma sector is globally dominated by some key players.
 They are not only the leaders in new drug innovation but are also the price maker for drugs.
-The top three companies which we can refer in our example are Novartis, Merck, and Pfizer.
+The top three companies which we can refer to in our example are Novartis, Merck, and Pfizer.
 The threat of new entrant to this sector is the fairly limited reason being the whopping expenses which have to be met in developing a new drug.

 Patents are being registered for the drugs which are in circulation which enable easy resolution of the issue at the same time it protects the new drug from potential competition.
-As a result, they are able to create an edge from their experiences which will help them in succeeding in future as well.
+As a result, they are able to create an edge from their experiences which will help them in succeeding in the future as well.
 The oligopoly here works as a symbiotic fashion.

 The aforesaid examples of oligopoly highlight the different aspects.
 The economic arrangement is the primary means which will help in getting a level playing field.
-But at the same time from the examples mentioned above, we can conclude that oligopoly is not conducive in raising a healthy competition.
+But at the same time from the examples mentioned above, we can conclude that oligopoly is not conducive to raising a healthy competition.
 The downfall of the US automobile sector is a burning example discussed in example three related to the Automobile sector.
 Here each player aims at pulling the other down and focuses less on innovations.